MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

 ## Email

-This section allows you to select the custom email address that you want to use for sending email.
+You can select the custom email address that you want to use for sending email.
 After you've set up a custom email, select it from the **Sender** list.
+More information on setting up a custom email: [Customize the sender's email address](send-survey-email#customize-the-senders-email-address)

 ## Notifications

-This section allows you to set personalized response notifications.
+You can set response notification options for the sender as well as the respondent.

 The available settings are: